If you deny my request for a pardon, I will serve my time knowing that sometimes you have to pay a heavy price to live in free society.

 She was arrested on 27 May 2010 on her army base in Iraq.
 Two years later Manning was charged with more than 20 offenses, including violating the Espionage Act and aiding the enemy.
 One of the items that she leaked was a 2007 video of a U.S. Army Apache helicopter strike in Baghdad.
 The video shows a group of civilians being shot at while members of the helicopter crew are heard saying they encountered a firefight and that one of the people is shooting.
 The video shows that neither statement is true.
 Two of the dead were Reuters employees.
 One had been carrying a camera that a soldier identified as a gun.
 None of the material she shared was classified as top secret, and some of it, including the Apache video, was not classified at all.
 According to Manning, she only intended to share documents that would embarrass the US government, rather than endanger national security.

 When her military court trial began in June 2013, Manning was facing a maximum sentence of 90 years in jail.
 On 30 July 2013 Manning was convicted of six accounts of violating the Espionage Act, along with 14 other charges, and sentenced to 35 years in jail.
 She was acquitted of the most serious charge of aiding the enemy.
 While serving time at Fort Leavenworth in Kansas, Manning continued to raise her voice by writing from prison, publishing articles for the Guardian, Medium and other outlets about same-sex marriage, transgender issues and, most recently, intelligence legislation.

-Almost one week after news broke that she had been placed on President Obama's short list for a possible commutation, on 17 January 2017 President Obama commuted Manning's 35-year sentence to seven years, and she will now be released on 17 May 2017.
+On 17 January 2017 President Obama commuted Manning's 35-year sentence to seven years, and she was released on 17 May 2017.